Teleport Named an Overall Leader in Zero Trust Platforms by KuppingerCole Analysts

 Bypassing content filters

-By tunneling network traffic inside SSH, it is possible to access services such as HTTP web pages that may be blocked by your ISP or organization.
-SOCKS5 proxy can proxy any type of traffic and any type of protocol.
-This means you can tunnel HTTP inside SSH using SOCKS5.
+By tunneling traffic inside SSH, you can reach services such as HTTP web pages that may be blocked by an ISP or organization.
+Because a SOCKS5 proxy can carry any protocol, you can tunnel HTTP inside SSH.

 dynamic port forwarding